 MTH-221.Prerequisite: MTH-199or permission of the instructor.

 MTH-238.
-Methods of Applied Mathematics (Winter).An introduction to the mathematical techniques and analysis of ordinary differential equations, partial differential equations, and complex variables.
+Methods of Applied Mathematics (Spring).An introduction to the mathematical techniques and analysis of ordinary differential equations, partial differential equations, and complex variables.
 The emphasis is on the equations arising from physical, biological, and economic phenomena.
 Prerequisite:

 MTH-130 or MTH-234 and MTH-197 or MTH-199.